Indian Astronomical Observatory

-The Indian Astronomical Observatory (IAO) is a high-altitude astronomy station located in Hanle, Ladakh, India.
-It is operated by the Indian Institute of Astrophysics.
-Situated in the Western Himalayas at an elevation of 4500 m it is one of the world's highest located sites for optical, infrared, and gamma-ray telescopes.
+The Indian Astronomical Observatory (IAO) is a high-altitude astronomy station in Hanle, Ladakh, India, operated by the Indian Institute of Astrophysics.
+Situated in the Western Himalayas at an elevation of 4500 m, it is among the world's highest sites for optical, infrared, and gamma-ray telescopes.
 It is the tenth-highest optical telescope in the world.

 Location

-The Indian Astronomical Observatory is located on Mount Saraswati, Digpa-ratsa Ri, Hanle in the south-eastern Ladakh union territory of India.
+The Indian Astronomical Observatory is located on Mount Saraswati, Digpa-rasta Ri, Hanle in the south-eastern Ladakh union territory of India.
 The observatory is located near the Line of Actual Control, the disputed Indo-Chinese border.
 Accessing it requires a 250 km ten-hour drive from the Leh city.

 History

 In the late 1980s, a committee chaired by B. V. Sreekantan recommended that a national, large optical telescope must be constructed in India.
 The search for the observatory site began in 1992 under the leadership of astronomer Arvind Bhatnagar.
 Scientists from the Indian Institute of Astrophysics found the site at Hanle suitable.

 The first light was seen by the 2-metre telescope in the observatory on the midnight hour between 26 and 27 September 2000.

 The satellite link between the Centre for Research and Education in Science and Technology (CREST), Bengaluru, and Hanle was inaugurated by the then Jammu and Kashmir Chief Minister Farooq Abdullah on 2 June 2001.
 The observatory was dedicated to the nation on 29 August 2001.